tejada7/Java-Certification/ckad_notes.md

 helm search hub <release-name> # searches for an available chart on the hub

-helm search repo <release-name> # searches for an available chart on the local repo
+helm search repo <release-name> --versions # searches for an available chart on the local repo, listing all possible versions

 helm pull --untar repo # downloads a repo locally